 Our research portfolio will continue to expand in the future, and we’re always looking for new collaborators interested in these and related topics concerning the legal and ethical governance of emerging technologies.

 The programme is coordinated by Prof. Sandra Wachter, a legal scholar; Dr. Brent Mittelstadt, an ethicist; and Dr. Chris Russell – a specialist in machine learning – with the support of Dr. Silvia Milano and Dr. Johann Laux.

 Associate Professor and Senior Research Fellow

-Professor Sandra Wachter is an Associate Professor and Senior Research Fellow in Law and Ethics of AI, Big Data, and robotics as well as Internet Regulation at the Oxford Internet Institute at the University of Oxford.
+Professor Sandra Wachter is an Associate Professor and Senior Research Fellow focusing on law and ethics of AI, Big Data, and robotics as well as Internet regulation at the Oxford Internet Institute at the University of Oxford.

 Senior Research Fellow & British Academy Postdoctoral Fellow

 Brent Mittelstadt is a philosopher specialising in data ethics in relation to algorithms, machine learning, artificial intelligence, predictive analytics, Big Data, and medical expert systems.

 With Brent Mittelstadt and Sandra Wachter, Chris coordinates the Governance of Emerging Technologies (GET) Research Programme, investigating the legal, ethical, and social aspects of AI, machine learning, and other emerging technologies.

 Silvia is a philosopher interested mainly in epistemology and ethics of Artificial Intelligence, working with Dr Brent Mittelstadt.

 Johann Laux works at the intersection of law and the social sciences.
 His current research is interested in the governance of emerging technologies as well as the design of institutions.